netscaler/netscaler-k8s-ingress-controller/docs/how-to/external-load-balance-adc.md

             - protocol: TCP
               port: 80

 1. Define an ingress and specify the external-service annotation as specified in the [dbs-ingress.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/tree/master/example/load-balance-external/db-ingress.yaml) file.
-When you specify this annotation, Citrix ingress controller creates DNS servers on Netscaler and binds the servers to the corresponding service group.
+When you specify this annotation, Netscaler ingress controller creates DNS servers on Netscaler and binds the servers to the corresponding service group.

             annotations: